VirtualFlow/VFU/README.md

 Please install OpenEye: [https://docs.eyesopen.com/toolkits/python/quickstart-python/install.html](https://docs.eyesopen.com/toolkits/python/quickstart-python/install.html).
 Additionally, a valid OpenEye licence is required.
 Namely, a file named oe_license.txt needs to be placed in the working directory.

+### GalaxyDock3
+Please paste the executable from [https://galaxy.seoklab.org/files/by2hsnvxjf/softwares/galaxydock.html](https://galaxy.seoklab.org/files/by2hsnvxjf/softwares/galaxydock.html) in the executables directory.
+Note a data directory (name 'data') is required for successfuly

 ## Questions, problems?
 Make a github issue 😄.
 Please be as clear and descriptive as possible.
 Please feel free to reach out in person: (TODO)